 When I visited my family in Mexico in 2011, I was treated to one tasty restaurant after another.
 All I wanted and longed for was a good grilled carne asada.
 I ate more carne asada on that trip than I had eaten in 10 years, LOL!
 On this one particular evening, my cousin Patricia and her husband invited me to a popular restaurant named “La Arrechera.”
 I was told, by my cousin Patty, that it was one of the best places to enjoy an authentic grilled steak taco.
 She was right!
-I have thought about those tasty tacos since my trip and as soon as I purchased my charcoal grill a few years ago, I knew I had to try and recreate those wonderful flavors.
-This is a wonderful marinade that really adds deep flavors to the meat.
+I have thought about those tasty tacos since my trip and as soon as I purchased my charcoal grill a few years ago, I knew I had to try and recreate my version of those wonderful flavors.
+This is a wonderful marinade that adds more flavor.
 You can prepare the recipe with or without Mexican beer, but I think that the beer really helps to tenderize the meat and gives it some nice background flavors. #foodieforlife #tacoseverday

 Arrachera Borracha-Marinated Skirt Steak